 The challenges and importance of logistics are often underestimated or overlooked in ecommerce.
-Sellers tend to get every part of their ecommerce setup ready and then settle for an average or below average carrier because of cost or other constraints.
-Choosing the correct carrier for your business can be a make or break decision.
-So here are 7 tips to choose the best suited carrier for your business:
+Sellers tend to get every part of their ecommerce setup ready and then settle for an average or below average courier because of cost or other constraints.
+Choosing the correct courier for your business can be a make or break decision.
+So here are 7 tips to choose the best suited courier for your business:

 - Weight of the product

 Different couriers have different shipping charges based on the three factors above.
 Pretty much all couriers charge by weight, distance, and size, but their breakdown of charges may differ.
 So when considering a courier service, the first thing to look at is your product range and consumer base.
 Are your products heavy or large, or are they both heavy and large?
 Are you shipping domestically or internationally?
 Cross-border shipping may cost a lot more if your products are heavy or large.

 Aside from the three main factors, there are usually additional charges for security, delivery lead time, insurance, etc. So take your time and table out the breakdown of each courier service before making a choice.